Trace distance ergodicity for quantum Markov semigroups: Convergence in trace distance for quantum Markov semigroups

 \section{Convergence in trace distance for quantum Markov semigroups}

-In this section we recall some basic facts about QMS, we then introduce the trace distance between states and prove a general inequality yielding the exponential ergodicity of QMS in trace distance.
+In this section we recall some basic facts about QMS and the trace distance between states.
+We then prove a general inequality yielding the exponential ergodicity of QMS in trace distance, generalizing the bound stated in \cite[\S12.6]{Peres} for classical Markov semigroups.
 The discussion will be carried out in the context of QMS on the $C^*$-algebra of linear operators on a finite dimensional Hilbert space.
-This setting, that avoids the functional analytic technicalities of infinite dimensional $C^*$-algebras, is sufficient to accomodate the Fermi Ornstein-Uhlenbeck semigroup (cf.\ Section \ref{s:fou}) and the Lie algebra based QMS introduced in Section \ref{s:la}.
+This setting, that avoids the functional analytic technicalities of infinite dimensional $C^*$-algebras, is sufficient to accomodate the Fermi Ornstein-Uhlenbeck semigroup that we discuss in Section \ref{s:fou}, and the Lie algebra based QMS that we introduce in Section \ref{s:la}.
 As in the case of Markov chains with finite state space, the main emphasis is to obtain sharp bounds relative to the dimension of the underlying Hilbert space.
-In contrast, the Bose Ornstein-Uhlenbeck semigroup acts on an infinite dimensional $C^*$-algebra and will be discussed in Section \ref{s:qou}.
+In contrast, the Bose Ornstein-Uhlenbeck semigroup acts on an infinite dimensional $C^*$-algebra and will be discussed in Section~\ref{s:qou}, where we provide the needed additional details.

 We refer to \cite{CM1} for the more general setting of abstract finite dimensional $C^*$-algebras and for a discussion on the self-adjointness of QMS with respect to other inner products than the GNS inner product considered here.
-See also \cite{gustavo} and references therein for a discussion of QMS on infinite dimensional $C^*$-algebras.
+See also \cite{gustavo,Fa} and references therein for a discussion of QMS on infinite dimensional $C^*$-algebras.